huguesrichard/Allopipe/README.md

 # AlloPipe

-The AlloPipe tool is a computational workflow which imputes
+The AlloPipe tool is a computational workflow which imputes<br/>
-	(i) directional amino acid mismatches between two genomic samples and (ii) their related minor histocompatibility antigens from human genomic datasets.
+&nbsp;&nbsp;&nbsp;&nbsp;(i) directional amino acid mismatches and<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;(ii) related minor histocompatibility antigens<br/>
+from annotated human genomic datasets.

 ---
-## In a nutshell
+# In a nutshell
 <br/>

-**THE ALLOPIPE TOOL IS DIVIDED INTO TWO DIFFERENT MODULES:**
+The AlloPipe tool is divided into two modules

-- **ALLO-COUNT:** reformats the relevant data from VEP-annotated .VCF file(s), performs a stringent data cleaning and computes the directional comparison of the samples amino acid sequences.
+- **ALLO-COUNT: reformats the relevant data from the VEP-annotated .VCF file(s), performs a stringent data cleaning and computes the directional comparison of the sample amino acid sequences.**

-From variant-annotated .VCF file(s), variants are first stringently filtered considering a set of quality metrics (see under).
-The curated VCF file(s) is(are) then queried for the amino acid information to assess the amino acid mismatches.
-**Samples' comparison is directional** and counts either the amino acids that are present in the donor but absent in the recipient (*donor-to-recipient*) or the other way around (*recipient-to-donor*: present by the recipient but absent in the donor.

 This step returns the **Allogenomic Mismatch Score (AMS)** which is a discrete quantitative variable measuring the amino acid mismatches in the requested direction, and related information stored in the **mismatch-table**.